cartercoughlin/bloom/README.md

 - Budget tracking with expected spending indicators
   - Visual markers on progress bars showing expected spending based on time through the month
   - Helps identify if you're spending too fast or staying on track
+- **Progressive Web App (PWA) Support**
+  - Install as a mobile app on iOS and Android
+  - Offline functionality with service worker
+  - App-like experience with standalone display mode
+  - Home screen icon and splash screen

 ## Tech Stack